GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: CONCLUSIONS

 Then, the per-mode similarity is normalized by Softmax with a temperature of $0.5$, e.g.

 The action logits are constructed with the normalized classification weights $w_m$ for mode $m \in \mathbf{C}$, representing the total log-probability across all modes.

-Alongside the constructed action logits from the trajectory, a residual action head is used to obtain residual action logits from fused queries directly.
+Alongside the constructed action logits from the trajectory, an MLP-based residual action head is used to obtain residual action logits from fused queries directly.
 The final action logits are combined as

-where $\alpha$ controls the ratio of the residual logits.
+where $\alpha^L$ controls the ratio of the residual logits.

 For different training objectives, the ratio of residual action logits and the weights of losses is adjusted.
 In IL, we assign a large weight to trajectory prediction and a low residual ratio to action generation, targeting the learning of a trajectory probe in the 3DGS environment.
 In RL, a large weight and a high residual ratio for action generation are set to reinforce the policy through the interaction between the trajectory probe and the 3DGS environment.
-We introduce more details for each stage in the following sections.
+We introduce more details of each stage in the following sections.